-Jesus promised, "Him that overcometh will I make a pillar in the temple of my God, and he shall go no more out: and I will write upon him the buked the Israelites, saying, "They saccity of my God, which is new Jerusalem, which cometh down out of heaven from my God: and I will write upon him my new name" (Revelation 3:12).
+Jesus promised, "Him that overcometh will I make a pillar in the temple of my God, and he shall go no more out: and I will write upon him the name of my God, and the name of the city of my God, which is new Jerusalem, which cometh down out of heaven from my God: and I will write upon him my new name" (Revelation 3:12).

-Paul wrote, "That the God of our know not what: we know what we wor- Lord Jesus Christ, the Father of glory, may give unto you the spirit of wisdom and revelation in the knowledge of
+Paul wrote, "That the God of our Lord Jesus Christ, the Father of glory, may give unto you the spirit of wisdom and revelation in the knowledge of him" (Ephesians 1:17).

-Jesus said that the true worshipers Father seeketh such to worship him. must worship the Father "in spirit and in truth."
+Jesus said that the true worshipers must worship the Father "in spirit and in truth."
 It is not enough to worship God in spirit, you must worship Him in truth as well.
 To worship God in spirit means to have your spirit involved in worship.
 Have you ever found yourself singing hymns while your mind is thinking about your car, your house, or a sports game?
 At those times, can you say you are worshiping in spirit?
 No!
 If your heart and thoughts are not involved, then it is not true worship.

 What if your heart is involved in worship, but you are worshiping an idol?
 Are you a true worshiper?
 Certainly not!
 To be a true worshiper you must not only have your heart and mind involved, but you must worship in truth by worshipping the true God.
 Who is the true God whom the true worshipers are to worship?
 Jesus said, "the true worshippers shall worship the Father in spirit and in truth."
 Was the woman at the well worshiping God in truth?
 No!
 Jesus said she did not know what she worshiped.
-It is a dangerous thing to worship strange or unknown
+It is a dangerous thing to worship strange or unknown gods.

 Paul reprimanded the pagans on Mars Hill because they had an altar with the inscription, "TO THE UN-KOWN GOD" (Acts 17:23).
 Ignorant worship is not true worship.
-God re-
+God rebuked the Israelites, saying, "They sac-